Enquire Now

 Breast Uplift Surgery (Mastopexy)

-Breast lift surgery cannot make small breasts larger or reduce the size of large breasts.
+It is important to note that breast lift surgery cannot make small breasts larger or reduce the size of large breasts.
 The procedure is designed to reshape the tissue you already have.
 See our breast enlargement surgery or breast reduction surgery pages if you would like to increase or decrease the size of your bust.
+Alternatively, visit our breast uplift with implants page to learn more about combining a breast uplift with an enlargement.

 Crescent mastopexy